 Originally priced at $35, these electronic, robotic toys were so in demand during the Christmas season that their resale value skyrocketed up to as much as $300.
 An astounding 27 million Furbies were sold in 1998.

 This popular merchandise franchise based on the Game Boy game was a smashing success during the holiday season of 1999.
 The craze involved various kinds of merchandise, particularly trading cards, and also sparked a popular animated TV series.
-Pokemon is still a powerhouse today, topping $4 trillion in worldwide sales in 2013.
+Pokemon is still a powerhouse today, topping $57.65 billion as of 2015.

 Razor Scooter (2000)